harshita617/harshita617/README.md

 ### Data Analytics | Machine Learning | AI Enthusiast

-🎓 Final Year B.Tech Student in Electronics & Communication Engineering at Sreenidhi Institute of Science and Technology, Hyderabad.

-📊 Passionate about transforming raw data into actionable insights through Data Analytics, Business Intelligence, and Machine Learning.

-💻 Experienced in Python, SQL, Power BI, Data Visualization, Machine Learning, and Web Scraping.

-🚀 Former Software Intern at NukkadShops, where I contributed to the development of a voice assistant application integrated into a retail dashboard platform used by 10,000+ stores.

----

 ## 👩‍💻 About Me

 - 🔍 Interested in Data Analytics, Business Intelligence, Machine Learning, and AI